Business security cameras and installation tools laid out on a desk for system planning.

 The software that runs your security equipment, known as firmware, needs occasional updates, just like your smartphone.
 These updates often include critical security patches that protect your system from potential vulnerabilities, so failing to update can leave your network exposed.
 Most modern security systems make this easy, often notifying you through an app when an update is available.
 Beyond software, it’s smart to test your system’s functions periodically.
 Trigger a motion alert and check your recording history to ensure everything is communicating properly and working as expected.

-Learn to Troubleshoot Common Issues
+How to Troubleshoot Common Glitches

 You don’t have to be a tech expert to solve some of the most frequent hiccups with a security system.
 Many minor issues can be resolved with a few basic checks.
 If a device seems to be offline, start by inspecting its power supply and all physical connections.
 Sometimes, a simple reboot can fix the problem.
 It’s also helpful to keep a small log of your maintenance checks and any issues you encounter.
 This documentation can be invaluable if you need to contact us for support, saving you time and giving you peace of mind.